This article was updated on 01/29/2025

 This initial element boils down to a simple question: What does your company do well?

-Think of it this way: your company’s strengths are a crucial component of its success.
-They represent variables your organization possesses that competitors lack.
+Think of it this way: your companyโs strengths are a crucial component of its success.
+They represent variables your organization possesses that competitors lack, providing competitive advantages that can be leveraged for better market positioning and sustainable growth.

 2. Weaknesses